 Peterson holds a BA in journalism and psychology with high distinction from Indiana University and an MBA in marketing research from IU’s Kelley School of Business.
 She has taught in the University of Chicago Civic Leadership Academy and Chicago Booth’s Advanced Management Program as well as its Executive Program for Emerging Leaders, and is a member of the Executive Committee and Board of Directors of the Seminary Co-op Bookstore in Chicago.

-She is a member of the Public Relations Society of America, the American Marketing Association, the Higher Education Roundtable, and the Economic Club of Chicago.
+She is a member of the Public Relations Society of America, the American Marketing Association, and the Higher Education Roundtable.
 She has served on the UChicago Diversity Leadership Council, the public affairs committee of the Association of American Universities, the public issues committee of the Consortium on Financing of Higher Education, and the founding council of Futurity.

 Lisa M. Rudgers